Bears

 ENV keeps record of these bear farm hotspots, monitoring bear farms, profiling owners, and documenting violations.
 These inspections coincide with other monthly campaign activities in bear farming communities such as events at schools and markets.
 Authorities report that ENV’s focus on bear farmers has a substantially changed the attitudes of farmers, evidenced by many farmers having given up their bears.

-After years of hard work, the number of bile bears has decreased to 219 bears as of September 2023.
-Additionally, 45 of Vietnam’s 63 provinces are now free of bile bear farms.
+After years of hard work, the number of bile bears has decreased to 190 bears as of September 2024.
+Additionally, 46 of Vietnam’s 63 provinces are now free of bile bear farms.
 However, while many provinces in Vietnam have taken great strides to become bile bear-free in recent years, Hanoi (and especially Hanoi’s Phuc Tho district) remains the biggest bear bile farming hotspot in the country.
-In Phuc Tho district alone, 106 bears are being kept for their bile, making up more than 48% of Vietnam’s total captive bile bears and 92% of Hanoi’s bile bears.
+In Phuc Tho district alone, 89 bears are being kept for their bile, making up more than 47% of Vietnam’s total captive bile bears and 96% of Hanoi’s bile bears.

 The bear farming situation in Phuc Tho is a dark smear on the image of Hanoi, Vietnam’s capital city, both on a national and international scale.
 Now, the residents of Phuc Tho are calling for decisive action from authorities and bear owners to end this outdated and cruel practice.

 Hanoi must not be left behind as the rest of the country ends bear farming!
-It’s time for Vietnam’s capital to set an example and take lead as the country’s guiding light to end bear bile farming in Vietnam once and for all
+It’s time for Vietnam’s capital to set an example and take lead as the country’s guiding light to end bear bile farming in Vietnam once and for al

 Better Life for Bears 2019 Letter Writing Challenge